David Koch (television presenter)

-David James Koch (/ˈkɒʃ/ KOSH-'), nicknamed "Kochie" (/ˈkɒʃi/ KOSH-ee), is an Australian television presenter and financial journalist.
+David James Koch (/ˈkɒʃ/ KOSH-'; born March 7, 1956), nicknamed "Kochie" (/ˈkɒʃi/ KOSH-ee), is an Australian television presenter and financial journalist.
 He is best known as a host of the Seven Network's breakfast program, Sunrise, from 2002 until 2023.
 He began his media career in Adelaide as a financial journalist, writing for a number of different publications before eventually moving to television.

 Koch has been the chairman of the Port Adelaide Football Club, an Australian Football League (AFL) club since October 2012.

-Early life and education
+Early and personal life

-David James Koch was born in Adelaide, South Australia.
+David James Koch was born in Adelaide, South Australia, to parents Yvonne (née Neal) and Leonard Koch Jr. (known as Dean Koch).
+He has two sisters - one of whom, Jane Elizabeth, died in early childhood - and a younger brother.

+Koch's uncle, The Hon.
+Sir Eric Neal, served as the Governor of South Australia and as ex officio Lord Mayor of Sydney.

 He studied to become an accountant.

+Koch and his family currently live in Newport, New South Wales.

 Financial journalism

 Koch started as a cadet on the business pages of The Australian newspaper before joining BRW magazine soon after its launch in the early 1980s.

 He provides business and financial commentary for several publications, including Pacific Magazines, Yahoo Finance, and the "Your Money" section of News Ltd newspapers.

 Koch was a director of the NSW Small Business Development Corporation Ltd for eight years after its inception in 1996.
 As a former business owner and operator and now director of Pinstripe Media Pty Ltd, he speaks regularly at corporate events about small business, finance and investment issues.

 Koch has presented a weekly small business program on the Seven Network, Kochie's Business Builders.
 It was produced by Koch's company Pinstripe Media.

 In 2007, Koch launched Pinstripe Media, a video production and content marketing agency that manages a network of sites including Startup Daily, Flying Solo and Kochie's Business Builders.
 Koch sold Pinstripe Media to Private Media, publisher of Crikey, in July 2025.

 In 2013, Koch launched KBB Digital, a digital marketing agency for small business which is an extension of the Kochie's Business Builders brand.

 In 2020, in partnership with Kylie Merritt, Koch launched ausbiz, an Australian business and finance streaming platform.

 In August 2023, Koch joined Compare the Market Australia as an economic director.